Applicability and Terms:

-This code contains the standards of ethics, practice and conduct which NCHP and NSTT expects of all practitioners, and which must be followed whatever their practice level (trainee, hypnotherapist, hypno-psychotherapeutic counsellor, hypno-psychotherapist) and whether they meet clients in person, online or otherwise.
+This code contains the ethics, practice, and conduct standards that NCHP and NSTT expect of all practitioners.
+Practitioners are bound by this code regardless of practice level (student, trainee, hypnotherapist, Hypno-psychotherapeutic counsellor or Hypno-psychotherapist) and whether working with clients in person, online or otherwise.

-Should a concern arise about a practitioner’s practice, it is against these standards that it will be considered under the NCHP and/or NSTT complaints procedure.
+Should a concern arise about a practitioner, the NCHP and NSTT consider it against these standards under the NCHP and NSTT Regulatory Complaints Procedure.

-NB: This code does not apply to tutors or to supervisors who are covered for these activities by specific codes.
+This code does not apply to tutors or supervisors covered for these activities by specific codes.

-The UKCP complaints and conduct process takes precedence over the NCHP and NSTT complaints procedure for individuals accredited by the UKCP.
+The UKCP complaints and conduct process takes precedence over the NCHP and NSTT Regulatory Complaints Procedure for individuals accredited by the UKCP.

 The practitioner commits to engage with the challenge of striving for ethical practice and conduct, even when doing so involves making difficult decisions.

 In the numbered points below, we set out the things we regard as key to ethical practice and have grouped them under these section headings:

 - Section 1 – Best Interests of Clients.

 - Section 5 – Professional Knowledge, Skills and Experience.

 Section 1 – Best Interests of Clients: